Quantum Birkhoff Normal Form in the $\sigma$-Bruno-R\"{u}ssmann non-resonant condition: Preliminaries

-with a symbol $f\in \mathcal{S}_{l}(X\times Y\times \mathbb{R}^{N})$.
-Then, we refer to the operator $F_{h}(t)$ as $h-$Fourier integral operator (h-FIO) associated with $t$. \end{definition} We observe that if we identify the phase function $\phi(x,y,\xi;t)$ as $\langle x-y,\xi\rangle$, then $F_{h}$ is a pseudodifferential operator.
-In other words, the class of Fourier integral operators encompasses a broader category than the class of pseudodifferential operators.
-Readers interested in Fourier integral operator can refer to the references \cite{MR1996773}-\cite{MR4248008} and so on.
+Note that when the phase function takes the form \(\phi(x,y,\xi;t) = \langle x-y, \xi \rangle\), the operator \(F_h(t)\) reduces to an \(h\)-pseudodifferential operator.
+Thus, the class of Fourier integral operators strictly contains the class of pseudodifferential operators.
+For a comprehensive treatment of Fourier integral operators, we refer the reader to \cite{MR1996773}--\cite{MR4248008} and the references therein.